PetterW0ng/gin-vue-admin/README.md

 [Online Demo](http://qmplus.henrongyi.top/)
 > Gin-vue-admin is a full-stack (frontend and backend separation) framework designed for management system.
 > It integrates multiple functions, such as JWT authentication, dynamic routing, dynamic menu, casbin authentication, form generator, code generator, etc. So that you can focus more time on your business Requirements.

-Hi!
-Thank you for choosing gin-vue-admin.

-Gin-vue-admin is a full-stack (frontend and backend separation) framework for developers, designers and product managers.

-We are excited that you are interested in contributing to gin-vue-admin.
-Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ### 1.2 Contributing Guide
 #### 1.2.1 Issue Guidelines